alexarguello/flatmap-docs-kit/docusaurus-resource/docs/00-getting-started/05-new-to-java/30-dive-deeper.md

 ---
-title: Your Title
+title: Dive Deeper
-sidebar_position: 1
+sidebar_position: 10
 hide_title: true

 # REQUIRED TAGS — fill in all of these:

-level: beginner        # beginner / intermediate / advanced / expert
+level: intermediate        # beginner / intermediate / advanced / expert
-type: tutorial         # tutorial / overview / code / benchmark / opinion / api-doc
+type: overview         # tutorial / overview / code / benchmark / opinion / api-doc
-status: draft          # draft / review-needed / published / missing
+status: published          # draft / review-needed / published / missing
 visibility: public     # public

 topics:
-  - LLM
-  - provider:openai
-  - framework:your-framework-name
-  - tool:your-tool-name
-  - runtime:graalvm
-  # Add one or more topical tags.
-  # Where appropriate, use prefixes for easy filtering like provider:, framework:, tool:, runtime: whenever possible.
+  - Java, use cases, chatbot

 # 🧩 OPTIONAL TAGS:

-# article-priority: high   # high / medium — omit if not important

 # collaboration: open      # set if author welcomes collaborators
 # collaboration-topic: "need help implementing Spring Boot starter examples"
 #                        # explain what help is welcome (appears on the dashboard & collab page)

-# review-reason: "seems not to be on the right topic"
 #                        # required when status: review-needed — will show on the article and in the dashboard

 # author: